Affiliate links on Android Authority may earn us a commission. Learn more.

 How can I tell if my computer has been hacked?

-We broadly use the word “hacked” as an adjective for a compromised system or account.
-Hacking generally implies a hacker is in control orchestrating every move, but many hacks like viruses and malware don’t require active control.
-As such, for the purposes of this guide, we’ll discuss scenarios in which computers have been compromised, ranging from an actual hack to a garden variety of malware.
+We broadly use the word “hack” to describe a compromised system or account.
+Hacking generally implies a hacker is in control and orchestrating every move, but many hacks like viruses and malware don’t require active control.
+So for the purposes of this guide, we’ll discuss scenarios in which computers have been compromised, ranging from an actual hack to official-sounding (but fraudulent) phone calls.

 A hacked computer will usually behave erratically.
 You can watch out for a few markers that could be pointing toward your computer being hacked.
 Here are the most common ones.